-A cruise is a fantastic way to see the Canary Islands, as many cruise lines offer stops at a handful of ports in the island group.
-The largest islands are Tenerife, Fuerteventura, Gran Canaria and Lanzarote, and ports attracting mainstream cruise lines like Marella, Royal Caribbean and Celebrity Cruises, but also smaller, more boutique lines like Saga and Hapag-Lloyd.
-Anything from an affordable Fred Olsen to luxury Silversea and Azamara sail here – showing just how accessible the islands are for holidaying and cruising.
+A cruise is a fantastic way to see the Canary Islands, as many cruise lines offer stops at a handful of ports in the Spanish island group.
+The largest islands are Tenerife, Fuerteventura, Gran Canaria and Lanzarote, and ports attract mainstream cruise lines.
+The region is popular for its all-year-round sun and boasts gorgeous beaches - including volcanic ones - historical towns, fascinating flora and fauna and a thriving nightlife.

 To uncover a more authentic Canary Island, far from the mass tourism that has enveloped most of the archipelago, head to El Hierro island – the second smallest of the islands.
 This is an island for peace-seekers and nature-lovers, cloaked by mountains which hide hiking trails and deep red Mars-like beaches.
 El Hierro has a cruise port which is served by small-ship lines like Silversea, and ships dock in La Estaca – a 20-minute drive from the capital.
 Founded in the 15th-century, Valverde boasts the Nuestra Señora de la Concepcion church with its Canarian architecture and offers views all the way to Tenerife and La Gomera – also packed with artisanal shops selling handicrafts and pottery.

 Six of the Canary Islands produce wine, and the Atlantic archipelago makes some seriously delicious blends that easily rival the big hitters of the mainland.
 Thanks to endless days of sunshine and a mineral-rich volcanic land, grapes are juicy and rich in flavour – which explains why the islands have been making wine for 500 years.
-The Bodega El Grifo in Lanzarote is the oldest winery in the Canaries and offers tastings and tours, while visitors to Tenerife have over 70 to choose from – like Case del Vino and Bodega Reveron.
+The Bodega El Grifo in Lanzarote is the oldest winery in the Canaries and offers tastings and tours, while visitors to Tenerife on cruise holidays to the Canary Islands have over 70 to choose from – like Case del Vino and Bodega Reveron.
 Those visiting Gran Canaria should make a pilgrimage to Bodegas Bentaygas high up in the mountains, known for its intense red wines using Listán Negro and Tintilla grapes.

 Visit a volcanic beach